-Have you ever spent a decent amount of time on your day of mowing your lawn, looking over it when you’re all done, and wonder if you actually mowed at all?
+Have you ever spent a decent amount of time on your day mowing your lawn, looking over it when you’re all done, and wondering if you actually mowed at all?

 Yes, it’s something that should never happen but does every once and a while.
 But one thing you’re sure of is the mower does work.
 It has power.
 You didn’t just push the mower around the lawn silently and think you actually mowed.

 Let’s assume you’ve eliminated all of that as a possibility.